amarahamed/hangman_game_flutter/README.md

 ## Features

-- Classic Hangman gameplay with a word guessing challenge.
+- Classic Hangman gameplay with a word-guessing challenge.
 - 4 modes to play: Easy, Hard, Football and Movies
 - A variety of words to guess, providing endless fun.
 - User-friendly interface.